juanbartolo0615/character-sheet/README.md

 This project is going to be a DND character sheet based of the player's handbook.
 It will be essential to build your character along with the player's hanboook.

-Open up Docker Desktop

-Will need to create a docker volume called character-sheet

 ## Requirements

 The only thing you will need to run this code is Docker Desktop installed.
 If you don't have it installed go to the official [Docker website](https://docs.docker.com/desktop/) and follow the instructions.